 Our credit facility is guaranteed on a senior secured basis by us and all of our domestic subsidiaries, other than our special purpose receivables subsidiary, on a joint and several basis.
-In addition, our obligations and the guarantees thereof are secured by substantially all the assets of us and the guarantors.
+In addition, our obligations and the guarantees thereof are secured by substantially all the assets of us and the guaranters.

 Our exposure to interest rate risk results from the variable rates under our credit facility.
-Borrowings under the credit facility bear interest, at various rates, as more fully described in Note 7 to the accompanying consolidated financial statements as of March 31, 2006.
+Borrowings under the credit facility bear interest, at various rates, as more fully described in Note 8 to the accompanying consolidated financial statements as of March 31, 2006.
 Based on amounts outstanding at March 31, 2006, a 1% increase or decrease in the per annum interest rate for borrowings under our revolving credit facilities would change our interest expense by approximately \$2.8 million annually.

 We have other cash commitments related to leases.
 We account for these lease transactions as operating leases and annual rent expense related thereto approximates \$17.2 million.
-We expect to continue to utilize leasing as a financing strategy in the future to meet capital expenditure needs and to reduce debt levels.
+We expect to continue to utilize leasing as a financing strategy in the future to meet capital expenditure needs and to reduce debt levels the country of domicile.
+We manage these operating activities at the local level and revenues and costs are generally denominated in local currencies; however, results of operations and assets and liabilities reported in U.S. dollars will fluctuate with changes in exchange rates between such local currencies and the U.S. dollars.

 We conduct business in several locations throughout the world and are subject to market risk due to changes in the value of foreign currencies.
 We do not currently use derivative financial instruments to manage these risks.
-The functional currencies of our foreign subsidiaries are the local currency in the country of domicile.
-We manage these operating activities at the local level and revenues and costs are generally denominated in local currencies; however, results of operations and assets and liabilities reported in U.S. dollars will fluctuate with changes in exchange rates between such local currencies and the U.S. dollar.
+The functional currencies of our foreign subsidiaries are the local currency in